Kennesaw Ambien Rehab

 Managing Sleep Without Ambien

-After seeking treatment, getting back to a normal, healthy sleep routine is essential to preventing an Ambien relapse.
+After seeking treatment for Ambien addiction, getting back to a normal, healthy sleep routine is essential to preventing relapse.
 Some effective ways to reset your sleep schedule include:

 - Go to sleep at a consistent time: Having a consistent bedtime can help teach your body when it's time to go to sleep and help you to naturally feel tired as this time approaches.